As the first cryptocurrency-backed loan system to hit the market, Nexo is a unique project that could have a bright future.

 Step 1.
 Get a suitable wallet

-It’s a good idea to get your crypto of the exchange as quickly as possible so they’re safe from security risks like hacking or theft.
+It’s a good idea to get your NEXO coins out of the exchange as quickly as possible so they’re safe from security risks like hacking or theft.
 Having a wallet ready is therefore wise.
-You’ll need an ERC20-compatible wallet to store your NEXO.
+You’ll need an ERC20-compatible wallet to store your assets after you buy NEXO.

 - Ledger Nano X: One of the safest options for storing your NEXO tokens is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.